neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 ## Introduction

 We're now going to explain how to train spiking neural networks with the surrogate gradient method.
-This method isn’t perfect, and we’ll talk about some of its drawbacks later, but at the moment it seems to be a very good balance of flexibility and efficiency.
-There’s a lot of research going on in this area at the moment, and there will likely be big advances in the next few years.
+This method isn't perfect, and we'll talk about some of its drawbacks later, but at the moment it seems to be a very good balance of flexibility and efficiency.
+There's a lot of research going on in this area at the moment, and there will likely be big advances in the next few years.

 ## Unrolling recurrent neural networks

 The surrogate gradient method treats a spiking neural network as a very particular sort of recurrent neural network.
-That’s true even if the spiking neural network doesn’t have recurrent connections, because the fact that the internal state of a neuron at one time step depends on its internal state at a previous time step makes it implicitly recurrent.
-With that in mind, let’s quickly look at how you can train a recurrent neural network.
+That's true even if the spiking neural network doesn't have recurrent connections, because the fact that the internal state of a neuron at one time step depends on its internal state at a previous time step makes it implicitly recurrent.
+With that in mind, let's quickly look at how you can train a recurrent neural network.

 First, we define the network like [this](#recnetworkdefinition).
 We have parameters $\theta$ that could be weights, biases, etc. We have a time varying input $x$ fed into a recurrent network whose internal state is $h$.
 That gets fed into an output layer $y$, which has an associated loss function $\mathcal{L}$.